caityp/caityp.github.io/_posts/2018-01-03-hotel-wherever.md

 I crossed the threshold - the Sierra Nevadas - and arrived in California just in time for pumpkin season.

 Admittedly, there are many easier ways I could have driven across the U.S. But my slightly meandering and often indeterminate route led to a few things that a pre-fabricated journey, hopscotching from hotel to hotel and gas station to gas station, would never have brought.
 A college reunion, for one.
-Several perfect, cloudless, star-strewn nights for another.
+Several pristine, cloudless, star-strewn nights for another.
 Re-forged connections with friends and family from Washington, D.C. to Wyoming.
-A number of unplanned itinerary stops, resulting in such gifts as Henge made from Cars.
+A number of unplanned itinerary stops, resulting in such gifts as a Henge made from Cars.
 Places that were once points on a map, now associated with a cup of perfect coffee or a friendly front door.
 For the cost of a few extra miles out of my way I learned the texture and uniqueness of a vast expanse of my country.

 I've left my key card at reception, and I won't be needing it back.